adambiser/isle-of-the-dead-extractor/README.md

 ### Prerequisites

-You need Python 2.7 to run this.
+You need Python 3.6 or greater to run this.

 ### Installing